-Strategic Priority 4 - Actions and Commitments Existing/ Ongoing Activities In response to feedback from staff, a reviewed and overhauled 'Academic Progression' process launched in 2019 which integrates key development, progression and reward processes into a flexible and agile annual cycle.
+In response to feedback from staff, a reviewed and overhauled 'Academic Progression' process launched in 2019 which integrates key development, progression and reward processes into a flexible and agile annual cycle.
 Performance assessment is based on a holistic assessment of activities and includes discipline-specific academic profiles for each career stage.

-Institutional 'Funder Liaison Groups' in place for all key funders to act as conduit for Queen's input on policies, priorities and procedures.
+Institutional 'Funder Liaison Groups' have been put in place for all key funders to serve as a conduit for Queen's input on sectoral policies, priorities and procedures.